Brisbane: (07) 3221 4999

 The section creates an offence for a person in this position who fails, without reasonable excuse, to report the information to the police as soon as reasonably practicable.

-There are some key differences between the conduct captured under section 229BC and that targeted under 229BB.
-Firstly, section 229BC does not require the adult to be associated with an institution in order for the section to apply.
-This means that any adult who becomes aware of the sort of information referred to in the section could be criminally liable for not reporting this information to police.
+• Firstly, section 229BC does not require the adult to be associated with an institution for the section to apply.
+This means that any adult who becomes aware of the sort of information referred to in the section could be criminally liable for not reporting this information to the police.

-Secondly, the wording of the section refers to a child sexual offence that is being, or has been, committed.
+• Secondly, the wording of the section refers to a child sexual offence that is being or has been, committed.
 This extends the relevant information to include information about past offences as well as ongoing offending.
 This gives the section a much broader scope than 229BB, which only considers situations where there is a risk of future offending.

 Could both sections apply to the same circumstances?